TheGiftsProject/katalog/README.md

 * `KATALOG_AWS_ACCESS_KEY` - AWS secret access key id.
 * `KATALOG_AWS_BUCKET_NAME` - The S3 bucket the images will be uploaded to.

-__Look-and-feel__

-If you wish to edit the look-and-feel of Katalog, feel free to edit the images and `en.yml` files.

-## Post a project by e-mail

-You can create a project from email if you configure an app in postmarkapp.com, and map it's inbound web hook to `http://host/postmark`.
-In order to setup this feature, setup an account on `https://postmarkapp.com` and configure the inbound hook URL to `http://<HOST>/postmark`.

-Note that postmarkapp.com will need access to your server, so this can be tricky to test in development.

 ## Version

 0.5.1